toniebox-reverse-engineering/teddycloud/.github/ISSUE_TEMPLATE/support.md

 ---

 **This is no place for general problems installing or using teddyCloud** Please use our telegram or our forum for that.
-Otherwise, it will be closed immediately!
+Otherwise, it will be closed immediately! #autocloseme